Book2009/FE-NOC/README.md

   <img src="https://github.com/ThanyawutII/Test-2/blob/main/obg.jpg" width="700"/>
 </p>

-The robot still use the PID to walk, but we added the avoidance degree to avoid the obstacles.
+The robot still uses the PID to walk, but we added the avoidance degree to avoid the obstacles.

 <br>